In this guide I explain how to disassemble Acer Aspire 5251/5551G/5551 series laptops.

 Here’s how to unplug the video cable connector.

-By the way, in order to remove the motherboard it’s necessary to remove the wireless card which is located on the bottom of the laptop.
+By the way, in order to remove the motherboard it’s necessary to remove the wireless card which is located on the bottom.

 It’s not necessary to disconnect antenna cable from the wireless card.
 Just remove one screw securing the wireless card and pull it from the slot.
 You can leave it connected to the antennas, just be careful not to damage them.

-Lift up the right side of the motherboard and remove it from the laptop base.
+Lift up the right side of the motherboard and remove it from the base.

 There is one more cable you’ll have to disconnect before removing the motherboard completely.